 201 What is Medicare Health Insurance?

 Medicare is a Federal health insurance program that is available to most US citizens and legal residents who are:

 - Age 65 or over;

 - Persons of any age with permanent kidney failure; and

-- Certain disabled individuals.
+- Certain individuals with disability.